nfredmond/DOT-Dashboard/combined_documentation.md

 This quickly fetches links within the current map viewport, which you can send as GeoJSON for dynamic loading as the user pans the map.

-By combining Leaflet for client-side interactivity and PostGIS for server-side spatial computation, the application can provide rich GIS visualizations of the CAMP model results.
+By combining Leaflet for client-side interactivity and PostGIS for server-side spatial computation, the application can provide rich GIS visualizations of the GreenChAMP (Green DOT Chained Activity Modelling Process) model results.

 ## **4\.
 Model Execution & Computation (Real-time & Batch Processing)**

-CAMP model runs can be computationally intensive.
+GreenChAMP (Green DOT Chained Activity Modelling Process) model runs can be computationally intensive.
 We implement a **hybrid execution model** to balance responsiveness and capability:

 * **Real-time processing (Synchronous):** For small-scale scenarios or quick adjustments, the model (or parts of it) can run in near real-time.
 This could apply when a user is tweaking a single input (e.g., adjusting trip generation for one zone) and wants to instantly see the localized effect.
 For example, if the system supports interactive adjustments, you might re-run just the trip generation and distribution steps on a subset of zones on the fly and update a chart or map.
 These computations can be done directly in the API route (if they complete in a couple of seconds) or in the browser for very lightweight calculations.
 Real-time mode enhances user experience by providing immediate feedback for minor changes.

 * **Batch processing (Asynchronous):** For full scenario simulations or large regions with many zones, run the model asynchronously in the background.
 Users will initiate the run (as described in the API section) and then be able to continue using the app or come back later for results.
 Batch mode is essential for scenarios that might take several minutes or more to simulate (for instance, an activity-based model with millions of synthetic individuals, or a four-step model over a large metro area).
 The application should clearly indicate the run is in progress and provide a way to check the status or get notified when done.

-**Handling Asynchronous Jobs:** Use a task queue or serverless background function to execute the CAMP calculations without blocking the main thread:
+**Handling Asynchronous Jobs:** Use a task queue or serverless background function to execute the GreenChAMP (Green DOT Chained Activity Modelling Process) calculations without blocking the main thread:

 * **Supabase Edge Functions:** Deploy the modeling logic as an Edge Function (written in TypeScript or JavaScript using Deno).
 The Next.js API can invoke this function (as shown in Section 2\) and it will run independently.
 Supabase Edge Functions support background tasks via `EdgeRuntime.waitUntil`, which allows the function to continue working after sending an initial response​
   [supabase.com](https://supabase.com/docs/guides/functions/background-tasks#:~:text=Edge%20Function%20instances%20can%20process,task%20running%20in%20the%20background)